-- A student meets with the director of international opportunities to determine study abroad programs that fit their program of study, to pick up application materials, and for guidance through the process.
+- A student meets with the Director of Global Opportunities to determine study abroad programs that fit their program of study, to pick up application materials, and for guidance through the process.

 - The student also visits with their advisor to determine how the study abroad courses will be credited to their program.